GuideNepalInvestingNEPSESIPFDYoung Investor

 Before any vehicle comparison, sit with this number.

-रू 5,000 a month into something that compounds at 10% a year (a conservative long-run estimate for Nepali equity, with drawdowns):
+रू 5,000 a month into something that compounds at 10% a year (a conservative long-run estimate for Nepali equity, drawdowns included):

 Start ageEnd ageFinal balance